jkutner/jkutner.github.com/_posts/2025-09-24-inline-buildpacks.md

 git clone https://github.com/jkutner/python-inline-buildpack
 ```

-Move into the root directory of the repo, and you're ready.
+Move into the app directory, and you're ready.

 ## Creating your buildpack